RealGT1/Wealthify/README.md

-# WEALTHIFY : INVESTMENTS AND WEALTH ACCUMULATION
+# Wealthify: Investments and wealth accumulation

 Empowering you to discover the best mutual funds tailored to your unique investment needs.